Most of your app's configuration is stored in the config.edn

 ...

-The biff/use-secrets
+The biff/use-aero-secrets

 component sets the :biff/secret

-key in the system map to a function.
+function.
 That function takes a keyword and returns the associated secret.
-For example, if your config and secrets files have the following contents:
+For

-# secrets.env
+# config.env

 ;; config.edn